-The UMC submits to OPI a list of members to be reviewed (100% sample).
-OPI pulls a sample of TBI Waiver claims representing 6-months of services for each member to be reviewed.
+The UMC submits to OPI a list of members to be reviewed (100%).
+OPI pulls the TBI Waiver claims representing 3-months of services for each member to be reviewed.

 The UMC expects the provider to submit outstanding document (ex.
 Evidence of provider qualifications, training, policies, etc.).
 Upon the provider's next annual on-site review, the UMC verifies whether or not the provider has successfully implemented their Plan of Correction.